The Thrift Store

 The Children's Foundation uses the school's free and reduced lunch program as a guideline for providing assistance, but special circumstances are always considered.

-Our Financial Assistance program supplements existing welfare programs by providing assistance for rent payments and deposits, medical expenses, child care, transportation, and utility payments for
+Our Financial Assistance program supplements existing welfare programs by providing assistance for rent payments and deposits, medical expenses, dental, child care, transportation, car repairs and utility payments for

 those in need.
 Financial, social and spiritual comfort is offered through home visits by teams of volunteers.
 Emphasis is given to finding helpful solutions.